FareedCodess/Click_Craze_Challenge/README.md

 # Click_Craze_Challenge
-The Speed Click Game is an interactive and fast-paced game where the player's objective is to click falling objects on a board to accumulate points.
+The Click Craze Challenge is an interactive and fast-paced game where the player's objective is to click falling objects on a board to accumulate points.
 The game features objects of different values falling from the top of the screen, and the player must quickly click on these objects before they leave the board.
 The game keeps